marqo-ai/marqo/examples/MultiModalSearch/article.md

 # “Context Is All You Need” - Multi-Modal Vector Search with Personalization

 *TL:DR We show how both text and images can be used for multi-modal search.
 This allows for multi-part queries, multi-modal queries, searching via prompting, promoting/suppressing content by themes, per query curation and personalization.
 Additionally, we show how other query independent signals can be used to rank documents in addition to similarity.
-These features allow the creation and curation of high-quality search experiences, particularly for e-commerce and image heavy applications.*
+These features allow the creation and curation of high-quality search experiences, particularly for e-commerce and image heavy applications.
+The article contains multiple examples and code to reproduce these.*

 <p align="center">
   <img src="assets/backpack.gif"/>